ELS4NTA/ELS4NTA/README.md

 Hello! 👋🏻 My name is **Daniel Santanilla**.

-I’m Full Stack Deloper 📚 **with a focus on Artificial Intelligence**.
+I’m Full Stack Deloper **with a focus on Artificial Intelligence** 📚.

 I have interest in to offer my knowledge with the aim of leaving a positive impact on society! 🙋